 - Peers can provide effective nutrition messages.
 One school had students take turns broadcasting announcements via closed circuit TV about the nutrition benefits and history of the fruit or vegetable of the day while the snack was being delivered to classrooms.

-- Family and Consumer Science students may be able to provide nutrition education to elementary students in their district.
-A Pennsylvania’s high school FACS students prepared three different types of beets for elementary students and taught the students where beets grow, how to cook beets, as well as beets’ nutritional benefits.
+FACS students may be able to provide nutrition education to elementary students in their district.
+A Pennsylvania high school's FACS students prepared three different types of beets for elementary students and taught the students where beets grow, how to cook beets, as well as beets' nutritional benefits.

 Local restaurateurs or other professionals may be willing to volunteer to do a cooking demonstration or lesson.
 One school hosted an African culture and cuisine writer who met with students to discuss how African foods migrated to the US.
 Students then participated in making and tasting plantains.